pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/ComparisonWithSwiftData.md

   }
 }

-To update an existing row you can use the `write` and `update` methods from GRDB:
+To update an existing row you can use the `write` and `update` methods from SharingGRDB:

 @Row {
   @Column {